 - Relieve any pain with a cold pack or over-the-counter pain medication

-- Apply pressure to the site with gauze or a moist tea bag to staunch bleeding
+- Apply pressure to the site with gauze or a moist tea bag to staunch any bleeding

-Our doctors can typically address broken teeth in just one day using a CEREC® same-day dental crown.
+Our dentists can typically address broken teeth in a single appointment thanks to our in-office CEREC® system.